leonidya/Opinion-mining/README.md

 Short Summary:

-It appears that the natural language processing (NLP) library NLTK is not accurately recognizing the sentiment of the text in the file.
-The main reason is not the model it's self, but the difficulty to make a decision ( NLTK gives an output of dictionary, for example: {'neg': 0.0, 'neu': 0.323, 'pos': 0.677, 'compound': 0.6369}
+It seems that the natural language processing (NLP) library NLTK is not effectively identifying the sentiment of the text in the given file.
+The primary cause of this issue is not the model itself, but the difficulty in making a decision.
+NLTK provides an output in the form of a dictionary, for example: {'neg': 0.0, 'neu': 0.323, 'pos': 0.677, 'compound': 0.6369}.
+The "compound" value is a normalized score between -1 and 1, which indicates the overall sentiment of the text.
+However, it can be challenging to determine whether a score is negative, neutral, or positive, as sometimes a score can fall in between these categories.
+Sometimes we can have neutral 0.2, and neg 0.3, so is it neg or neutral?

-compound: a normalized score between -1 and 1, which indicates the overall sentiment of the text - sometimes we can have neutral 0.2, and neg 0.3, so is it neg or neutral?
-Now, we not always want to make specific desicion, for example in finance, when we want to make a sentiment analysis of the questions of analyst ask in earning calls.
-Maybe here we would like to have those 3 values in front of us, and then make a decision (hold, sell or buy).
-So this model will suit us well.
-But specifically in this project I want to recognize the sentiment of the text, where it will make a decision automatically - if it's positive, negative or neutral.
-Maybe because of the laziness, or maybe because this model doesn't fit, I would prefer to move to examine another models.
+In certain fields, such as finance, it may be beneficial to have access to all three values and make a decision accordingly.
+For example, during an earnings call, it may be useful to analyze the sentiment of analyst questions to make decisions about buying, selling, or holding a stock.
+However, in this specific project, the goal is to automatically recognize the sentiment of the text as positive or negative.
+Therefore, it may be necessary to consider using another model or Maybe because of the laziness, I would prefer to move to examine another models.

 ## Part 7: Flair